CyberSource/cybersource-rest-samples-java/README.md

    refreshToken        = generated_refresh_token
 ```

    With the above config, we can use OAuth to hit other APIs.
+Access Token is valid for 15 mins, Refresh Token is valid for 1 year.
 Once the Access Token expires, use the Refresh Token to generate another Access Token.
+   Refer to StandAloneOAuth.java (https://github.com/CyberSource/cybersource-rest-samples-java/blob/master/src/main/java/samples/authentication/AuthSampleCode/StandaloneOAuth.java) to understand how to consume OAuth.
+   For further information, refer to this link - https://developer.cybersource.com/api/developer-guides/OAuth/cybs_extend_intro.html

 ## Switching between the sandbox environment and the production environment
 CyberSource maintains a complete sandbox environment for testing and development purposes.
 This sandbox environment is an exact